 Additionally, some of the existing challenges that confront the Asian states within the Arctic Council forum have not stopped them from exploring their interests and options ‘elsewhere’.
-Referring back to Koopman’s radical concept of alter-geopolitics, new formations and solidarities can emerge to engage in new form of geopolitics that cannot be neatly captured and circumscribed by existing (dominant) institutional frameworks and structures.
-For example, Bennett have usefully underscored how some Asian states namely Singapore and South Korea have been forging new alliances with Permanent Participants of the Arctic Council due to dissatisfaction with current structural arrangements.
+Referring back to Koopman’s radical concept of alter-geopolitics (Koopman, 2011), new formations and solidarities can emerge to engage in new form of geopolitics that cannot be neatly captured and circumscribed by existing (dominant) institutional frameworks and structures.
+For example, Bennett has usefully underscored how some Asian states namely Singapore and South Korea have been forging new alliances with Permanent Participants of the Arctic Council due to dissatisfaction with current structural arrangements (Bennett, 2017).
 To finance these new partnerships to look into issues pertaining to the preservation of indigenous peoples’ traditions, cultures and interests, a new Álgu Fund has been established since 2017, which aims to raise $30 million to support the PPs’ involvement in Arctic Council activities.
 Crucially, this fund lies outside the purview of the Arctic Council and it gets away from the perennial challenge on relying on the individual discretion of Arctic states in providing monetary support for these indigenous groups (and their partners) to carry out various programs.
 Alternatively, the Asian observers have also begun more formally to discuss their Arctic interests amongst themselves.
 In April 2016, South Korea, China, and Japan participated in the First Trilateral High-Level Dialogue on the Arctic in Seoul (a similar dialogue session took place again in Tokyo in June 2017).
-During this momentous event, the countries “reaffirmed their commitment to contributing to the Arctic Council, and agreed to explore ways to cooperate in the field of scientific research in particular”, but uniquely, they did so outside the auspices of the Arctic Council.
+During this momentous event, the countries “reaffirmed their commitment to contributing to the Arctic Council, and agreed to explore ways to cooperate in the field of scientific research in particular” (Arctic Council, 2016, p?), but uniquely, they did so outside the auspices of the Arctic Council.
 One could imagine the discomfiture among the Arctic Council Member States if the Trilateral High-Level Dialogue were to invite the Permanent Participants.
 Hence, it can be argued that such an arrangement signifies the workings of a different kind of geopolitical project, a governance mechanism that bypasses and excludes the Arctic sovereign state altogether.

 Conclusion